rrpff/shakespeare/README.md

 ## About the data

 - Credit to [Open Source Shakespeare](opensourceshakespeare.org) where it's available as a SQL dump
-- The data in `csv` has been derived directly from this, with very minimal cleanup (quotes are fixed).
+- The files in `csv` have been derived directly from this, with very minimal cleanup (quotes and apostrophes are fixed).
 A few of the original tables which were site-specific have been excluded
-- The data in `json` is separated into a file per 'work' and split into cross referenced chapters and paragraphs
+- The files in `json` are separated into a file per 'work' and split into chapters and paragraphs
+- The files in `html` are generated using the JSON files

 ## Development